-Sexual assault means an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting system.
-A sex offense is any act directed against another person, without the consent of the victim, including instances where the victim if incapable of giving consent.
+Sexual assault means an offense that meets the definition of rape, criminal sexual contact, incest, or statutory rape as used in the FBI's Uniform Crime Reporting system.
+A sex offense is any act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.